Identify the key drivers

 - Personnel costs (recruitment, redundancy, relocation)

-- Contingencies – recommended allowance of 20% minimum for unseen circumstances
+- Contingencies – recommended allowance of 20% minimum for unforeseen circumstances

 Establish a timeframe